Thinking of starting a new recorded music society?

 Tell me about the Federation

-The Federation, originally formed in 1936, is an association of over two hundred such societies and one of its principal functions is to provide services without which individual societies would find it difficult to operate.
+The Federation, originally formed in 1936, is an association of over one hundred and thirty such societies and one of its principal functions is to provide services without which individual societies would find it difficult to operate.
 In addition to the licences mentioned above, the Federation also offers optional public liability (your venue might insist on you having this insurance) and equipment insurances that are available at very competitive premiums.

 How else can you help?